cs3157-borowski/guides/git.md

 cloned from, fetches all the changes made since the cloning, and merges the changes into the current repository.
 You now have the solution right in your repository.
+## Branches
+With group assignments, we recommend that you push work to branches first, and then merge back into main once your group members have reviewed the code.
+As an example, suppose that you are working on a part of the assignment, you can create a branch separate from main by doing the following:

+`$ git checkout main`
+`$ git checkout -b <branch-name>`

+You can then commit your changes, and push to the branch by doing the following:

+`$ git push origin <branch-name>`

+This will allow multiple members of the team to work on separate features in parallel.
+When the feature you are working on is complete, you may then create a pull request to allow your team members to review the code, and finally merge the changes back into master.
+You can read more about using branches and pull requests from [GitHub’s own documentation](https://help.github.com/articles/proposing-changes-to-your-work-with-pull-requests/).
 ## Learning more about git

 This tutorial covers everything you need to do your homework assignments.